How to use Stacks Market to Borrow Assets

 If your status reaches the second yellow market, partial liquidation will occur, meaning part of your position will be liquidated.

-Repaying your Loan
+## Repaying your Loan

-You can repay your loan in full or partially at any time by clicking ‘Repay’.
 Partial repayments reduce your LTV and lower liquidation risk.
-Entering an amount in the ‘Repay’ field will display your updated liquidation price and health factor.
+Entering an amount in the **‘Repay’** field will display your updated liquidation price and health factor.

-Topping up Collateral
+## Topping up Collateral

 You can also reduce liquidation risk by supplying additional collateral.

-To do this, deposit more of the asset you have enabled as collateral via ‘Assets to Supply’.
-The UI will display your new liquidation price.
+To do this, deposit more of the asset you have enabled as collateral via **‘Assets to Supply’**.\

 *Example:* If you’ve enabled **stSTX** as collateral, you must supply additional **stSTX** to strengthen your position.

-What Happens When I Get Liquidated?
+## What Happens When I Get Liquidated?

 Zest uses ad-hoc borrowing parameters based on each collateral–debt pair, which determines when liquidation can occur.
-Check Risk Groups below to learn more: Risk Parameters Introduction
+Check Risk Groups below to learn more: [#risk-parameters-introduction](#risk-parameters-introduction "mention")

 For example, assume you use sBTC as collateral and borrow USDC, with a 60% LTV, an 70% partial liquidation threshold, and a 75% full liquidation threshold.